 which expects the following parameters:

-Each URI should accompany a boolean Debug flag to indicate if the debug keys provided by the adtechs should be included in the report or not.
+Each URI should accompany a boolean Debug flag to indicate if the debug keys provided by the techs should be included in the report.

 InputEventobject (for a click event) or